aymanrb/lazy-lamp/README.md

 ### L3.
 Install Linux Handy Tools:

-A script that automates the installation of VIM and GIT.
+A script that automates the installation of Vim, Curl, Composer and GIT.

 ### L4.
 Change DNS Server: